 Jury’s comments: It is difficult to engage people about Syria, because it is so complex, and there are so many stories in the media depicting Syrians as passive and helpless.
 This ad is graphic and it presents the difficulty of the situation in a very real way.
 Many organizations put their donor audience as number one priority.
 However, through this ad, they are trying to be more true to their issue, rather than to their audience and possible donors.

-The video and award is made by: SAIH - The Norwegian Students' and Academics' International Assistance Fund
+Material and award is made by: SAIH - The Norwegian Students' and Academics' International Assistance Fund